alonisser/introduction-rabbitmq/presentation.md

 ## Message driven vs Event Driven

-(What I would like you to remember from this talk)
+(What I would be glad if you remembered from this talk)

 ---

 # Message driven

-* remote rpc, sorts of.
+* remote rpc, sort of.
 * We specifically tell a remote service **WHAT TO DO** and (optionally) provide the information needed to do this

 ---